DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - competent: Define as "of legal age and sound mind" in another sentence, as a parenthetical, or set off with commas.
 - conditions: On first mention use "illness" or "injury."
 For all other mentions, "condition" or "conditions" is OK.
 - contamination: Define as "water that was found to have toxic chemicals in it."
 Can define in another sentence, as a parenthetical, or set off with commas.
 Exception: On the Camp Lejeune page, don't define this term.
-- continuous: Use "without a break" instead, as in "without a break in service." **[@Beth, Danielle - is this calling for us to NOT ever use the word "continuous"?]**
+- continuous: Define this term to give context, either using a parenthetical definition or a separate defining sentence.
+Or, replace with "without a break."
+Examples: "You may be able to get benefits through the Post-9/11 GI Bill if you’ve served on active duty for at least 90 days, whether continuous (all at once) or interrupted (for shorter periods over time), after September 10, 2001."
+Or "You’ve served on active duty for at least 90 days—with or without a break in service—after September 10, 2001." **[@Beth, Danielle - is this calling for us to NOT ever use the word "continuous"? >> Danielle response: We actually do use "continuous" sometimes, but define it.
+So I've refined this entry to match what we currently do...if we want to choose one, that could work too.]**
 - convalescence: Use "rehab care" instead.
 - court-appointed guardian: Define as "a person the court decides is in charge of caring for another person who can't take care of him or herself."
 Include definition in another sentence, as a parenthetical, or set off with commas.
 - court-martial: Lowercase, as in "general court-martial," "special court-martial," and "summary court-martial."